Ddemon26/RecordExamples/README.md

 2. **Open in Unity**: Use Unity Hub or the Unity Editor to open the project.

-3. **Explore the Examples**: Browse through the examples to understand how C# records can be effectively used in different game development scenarios.
+3. **Explore the Examples**: Browse through the examples to understand how C# 9.0 records can be effectively used in different game development scenarios.

+---

 ## Overview

-The **RecordExamples** repository demonstrates how to use **C# Records** effectively in Unity game development.
+The **RecordExamples** repository demonstrates how to use **C# 9.0 Records** effectively in Unity game development.
 Records are powerful, immutable data structures that improve code readability, maintainability, and safety—making them ideal for preventing unintended modifications to game data.
 This repository is geared towards Unity developers looking to leverage records for efficient and reliable data management.

+---

 ## Why Use C# Records in Unity?

 - **Immutability**: Records inherently support immutability, meaning once an object is created, its state cannot be changed.
 This ensures data consistency and prevents unintended side effects.
 - **Simplicity**: With records, developers can create concise data models with less boilerplate code, making data handling simpler and more efficient.
 - **Maintainability**: Records lead to cleaner, more reliable code, reducing bugs and making maintenance easier over time.

+---

+## How to Enable Records from C# 9 in Unity 6 Or Lower

+- Unity may not fully support some of the newer C# features, such as **Records** are a feature introduced in C# 9.0 that provide a concise way to create immutable reference types with built-in value-based equality.
+- They are ideal for representing data models where the data should not change after creation.

+## Why Define `IsExternalInit`?

+- Records rely on **init-only setters** to allow property values to be set during object initialization but remain immutable afterward.
+- Unity's current C# support might not include the `IsExternalInit` class, which is necessary for the compiler to recognize init-only setters.

+1. **Create the `IsExternalInit` Class:**
+    - In your Unity project, create a new C# script named `IsExternalInit.cs`.
+    - Replace its content with the following code:

+      ```csharp
+      namespace System.Runtime.CompilerServices {
+          internal static class IsExternalInit { }
+      }
+      ```

+---

 ## Key Concepts Demonstrated